19 June 2011

 I apologise ahead of reading this to all who may be sensitive to bare butts and fart jokes, BUT we are talking two drunken Scotsmen and I be not responsible for their behaviour such as it was.
 I only recorded the facts.
 Yup. ;-(

 I told you Weasil was threatening to stop by and see me.
-I never got to catch you up on his visit because of the recent trips, so here goes.
+Because of the recent trips, I never got to catch you up on his visit, so here it goes.

 Oi!
 Where to begin?
-I don't know exactly but I guess at the beginning be as good a place as any.
+I don't know exactly, but at the beginning, it would be as good a place as any.
 SO a week ago (or was it more?
 Seems like yesterday), I be minding me own business, nose in me newspaper, in me very own kitchen, all by me lonesome when this great booming voice flew me to the ceiling.
-Out of nowhere, there stood Rabby Kincaid, and worse, his cohort in crime, the Weasil.
+Out of nowhere stood Rabby Kincaid, and worse, his cohort in crime, the Weasil.
 The same Rabby Kincaid who gave me, me first shot of Laphroaig and almost put me in a brain coma as a result.

 I had got me morning coffee in me hand, me newspaper spread nicely on me kitchen table before the shouting started.
 I had adjusted me paper and was sipping me java while perusing an article on Weinergate.
 I was content I was.
 That was until the unexpected voice sounded behind me and I flipped out of me chair, covered in hot joe and wet newsprint.
 Ee-yah.
 Just like that.
 The voice had said, "Duz yer moothar knaw whutt yer dooin?"

-After that explosion of unexpectedness and finding meself on the ground, a wee bit embarrassed me Mam would not be happy me reading about another man's 'weiner', and feeling like I got caught doing something terrible, I recognized Robby and thought of all people why is he HERE?
+After that explosion of unexpectedness and finding meself on the ground, a wee bit embarrassed, me Mam would not be happy me reading about another man's 'weiner', and feeling like I got caught doing something terrible, I recognised Robby and thought of all people, why is he HERE?
 I picked meself up because he wasn't helping, and shook his hand in a half-hearted, drippy welcome as Weasil came forward from behind Rabby's ample body.
 That skinny Weasil looking all weasely and laughing at me misfortune.

-"Hyur a be, Gabriel?"
-Rabby asked not at all interested in me well-being.
+"Hyur be, Gobriel?"
+Rabby asked, not at all interested in me well-being.

 "Wull enuff."
 He smiled.